mbezjak/rollback-on-exception/README.md

 *rollback-on-exception* plugin attacks problem head-on by configuring spring to rollback on any exception or error (any `java.lang.Throwable`).
-Here are two examples that work as expected once plugin is installed.
+Here are two examples that work as expected once the plugin is installed.

 Example #1: `sql.executeInsert` can fail because of locks or duplicate record